 One of the main focuses of this project is to encourage more service leavers to consider a career path into construction.
 As well as their technical abilities, service leavers have valuable skills such as leadership, teamwork and project management.
 This skillset is highly sought after by employers right across the construction sector.
 As a result, companies are now actively seeking ways to encourage more service leavers to join their employment programmes.

 Service leavers that have already made this career transition speak highly of their job role satisfaction.
-Check out Lee’s story about his transition from the Royal Marines into construction:

 Royal Marine of 12 years Lee Barrow is now working for APEX in the construction business as an advanced scaffolder.